-No Added Sugar is a ground-breaking visual arts exhibition that is the outcome of a national initiative, the Australian Muslim Women’s Arts Project.
-The project vision has been an expansive one, developed over a number of years, with community engagement and artist development critical to the outcome.
-The project was funded by Australia Council for the Arts and Human Rights Commission and supported by Casula Powerhouse Arts Centre.
-Rusaila was commissioned as the curator for this project to work alongside Alissar Chidiac who was the creative producer of this project.
+No Added Sugar is a ground-breaking visual arts exhibition emerging from the national initiative, The Australian Muslim Women’s Arts Project.
+Envisioned as an expansive, multi-year endeavour, this project placed community engagement and artist development at its core.
+Funded by the Australia Council for the Arts and the Human Rights Commission, and supported by Casula Powerhouse Arts Centre, the project reflects years of relationship-building and cultural collaboration.

-No Added Sugar has won Arts Hub People’s Choice Award for Contribution to the Australian community by a group, organisation or company in 2012.
+No Added Sugar received the Arts Hub People’s Choice Award in 2012 for Outstanding Contribution to the Australian Community by a group, organisation or company.

 No added sugar came out of the process of the Australian Muslim women’s art project. the process, therefore, is the keyword that has structured the exhibition.
 That process has manifested through the two main themes of the exhibition: engagement and self-determination, creating an organic flow of concepts and visuals with deeper and meaningful consciousness to people and place.